todorovboris/Eventify/README.md

-# Eventissimo - Event Manager Platform
+# Eventify - Event Manager Platform

 ## **Description**
 Event Manager Platform is a web application built with React that allows users to create, manage, and participate in events.
 The application is divided into a public section, accessible to all users, and a private section for registered users.